SoftwareBrothers/adminjs-dev/docs-src/tutorials/00-installation-instructions.md

 Installation of an __AdminBro__ consist of 2 steps.

-# 01. Install the fremework plugin
+## 01. Install the fremework plugin

 Since __AdminBro__ uses your existing framework to render its routes - you have to use one of our plugins.

+There are plugins for:

+* {@link module:admin-bro-expressjs Express}
+* {@link module:admin-bro-hapijs Hapi}

+In this tutorial I will present the simplest way of adding AdminBro to those frameworks.
+If you want to know more - visit their corresponding pages (above).

-## Express
+### Express

-Install the admin bro along with the adapter
+Install the AdminBro along with the {@link module:admin-bro-expressjs express plugin}

 ```
 npm install admin-bro admin-bro-expressjs
 ```

-Create express router
+Create an express router which will handle all AdminBro routes

 ```javascript
 const AdminBro = require('admin-bro')